 Both films were officially selected for the Cannes Film Festival.

 I moved into Digital film-making with Metamorphosis having gained a Film London/Flamin award and in 2012 was commissioned by Film London and BBC Radio 4

 to make 'Dickens in London', 5 x 15 minute films exploring the life of Charles Dickens. a combination of live action, animation and puppetry.
 Other recent commissions have included 'Something Understood', for Norwich Museum, exploring aspects of prayer within different Faiths, and relating it to facets of the Norfolk countryside.

-'My recent work divides between projects which involve a constructed world and have a theatrical bent, and another strand which is purely observational.
+'My practice divides between projects which involve a constructed world and have a theatrical bent, and another strand which is purely observational.
 In my current work 'Mudlarking' I am meticulously documenting a part of London over several years using video, photography and sound.

 'Everything becomes interesting if you look at it long enough'.

 A Century of Artists Film and Video.
 Tate Britain.